bradietilley/pest-stories/README.md

 ### TODO

-- Convert Tasks to class-based entities similar to scenarios, with ordering, while still supporting inline closures.
 - Add inline closure support for scenarios
 - Add Macro support on Story
 - DRY for all instances of `Container::getInstance()->call()`